MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/index.md

 ## Human understanding

 In addition to appreciating the importance of human rights, building trustworthy systems requires us to consider many people's perspectives.
-Asking who the stakeholders are, what they value, how they could benefit, and how they could be hurt by our technology is a powerful step that allows us to design and build better products.
+Asking who the stakeholders are, what they value, how they could benefit, and how they could be hurt by our technology, is a powerful step that allows us to design and build better products.

-### Who does the technology impact
+### Who does the technology impact?

-#### Who are the customers
+#### Who are the customers?

 - What do they value?
 - How should they benefit?
 - How could tech harm them?

-#### Who are the non-customer stakeholders
+#### Who are the non-customer stakeholders?

 - What do they value?
 - How should they benefit?